Listapad: Competition

 Films should be no older than two years to be allowed to participate in the Competition.
 No fewer than 12 films that have never been screened in Belarus and produced in the Post-Soviet states and former Eastern Bloc countries participate in the Main Feature Films Competition.

 "Youth on the March" Competition supports young directors.
 No less than 8 films produced by young professionals participate in the Competition.
 Participating films can be either debut or second work in the director's filmography.

 Representatives of no less than 6 film schools from all over the world (each one of them presents 3-4 most outstanding student works including diploma works) participate in 1st - 2nd Documentary Films Competition –National Film Schools Competition.

 Full-length feature films and animation films that have been specially mentioned and highly acclaimed at international festivals participate in the Children and Youth Films Competition "Listapadzik".

-National Competition is the novation of the Festival in 2014.
+National Competition was introduced in 2014.
 Fiction, documentary and animated full-length and short films created by Belarusian authors in Belarus and abroad during the last two years can participate in the National Competition.
 International Jury will judge this Competition.

 Traditional format of the Festival includes not only viewers' voting, but also discussions between authors and viewers.
 In 2013 Claire Denis (retrospective), Kira Muratova (Eternal Homecoming), Brillante Mendoza ("Captive" and "Thy Womb") and Alexander Veledinsky ("The Geographer Drank His Globe Away") have presented and discussed their works in Minsk.

 Jury

-To judge the films in the Competition Programmes six juries are set up: International Jury of the Main Feature Films Competition (5 people), International Jury of the Feature Films Competition "Youth on the March" (3 people), International Jury of the National Competition (3 people), International Jury of the Main Documentary Films Competition (5 people), International Jury of the 1st - 2nd Documentary Films Competition – National Film Schools Competition (3 people).
-International Film Critics Jury (7 people) judge all the feature and documentary films competitions of the Festival.
+To judge the films in the Competition Programmes six juries are set up: International Jury of the Main Feature Films Competition (5 members), International Jury of the Feature Films Competition "Youth on the March" (3), International Jury of the National Competition (3), International Jury of the Main Documentary Films Competition (5), International Jury of the 1st - 2nd Documentary Films Competition – National Film Schools Competition (3).

+International Film Critics Jury (7 members) judge all the feature and documentary films competitions of the Festival.

 International Jury of 3 people judges Children and Youth Films Competition "Listapadzik".